-Adams Outcomes (ASU’s institutional learning outcomes) specify the knowledge, skills, and abilities that Adams State students are expected to develop as a result of their overall experiences with any aspect of ASU, including curricular (General Education and the majors), co-curricular, and extracurricular opportunities.
+Adams Outcomes (Adams State’s institutional learning outcomes) specify the knowledge, skills, and abilities that Adams State students are expected to develop as a result of their overall experiences with any aspect of Adams State, including curricular (General Education and the majors), co-curricular, and extracurricular opportunities.
 These are:

 - Critical thinking